-Adjust oven rack to lower-middle position and preheat oven to 350°F (177°C).
+Adjust oven rack to lower-middle position and preheat oven to 350°F (180°C).
 Sift flour and cocoa powder together in a medium bowl.
 Chop candy into roughly 1/4-inch pieces.

 Combine butter, white sugar, brown sugar, salt, baking soda, baking powder, and vanilla in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low to moisten, then increase to medium and beat until soft and light, about 5 minutes.
 With mixer running, add egg and continue beating until smooth.
 Scrape bowl and beater with a flexible spatula, then resume mixing on low.
 Sprinkle in flour/cocoa; once it is incorporated, add chopped candy and continue mixing until well combined.

 Divide dough into roughly 32 portions of 1 1/2 ounces each.
 (If you like, some dough can be frozen for up to 3 months in heavy-duty zip-top bags, then brought to room temperature for baking.)
-Arrange portioned dough on a parchment-lined aluminum half sheet pan, shaping each piece into a craggy, cookie-shaped blob.
+Arrange portioned dough on a parchment-lined aluminum half-sheet pan, shaping each piece into a craggy, cookie-shaped blob.
 If you like, top cookies with a few extra candy pieces.
 Bake until puffed and firm around the edges, though steamy and soft in the middle, about 15 minutes.
-Cool to room temperature directly on baking sheet; cookies will be extraordinarily fragile while warm.
+Cool to room temperature directly on sheet pan; cookies will be extraordinarily fragile while warm.
 Store in an airtight container at room temperature for up to 3 days.